springernature/vpat/nature.md

 </ul></td>
 <td>Partially Supports</td>
 <td>
 Nature.com has a diverse mix of multimedia content, both self-hosted and hosted on third party sites.
-Captions and/or transcripts may be provided for some pre-recorded content, but we currently have no method of confirming the inclusion - or not - of transcripts or captions.
+Captions and/or transcripts may be provided for some pre-recorded content, but we currently have no method of confirming the inclusion of transcripts or captions.
 </td>
 </tr>
 <tr valign="top">